dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 <b>`Lab Overview:`</b>

 This lab focuses on building a functional Active Directory environment by configuring two Domain Controllers (DC01 and DC02) within an isolated network.
 Core services, including AD DS, DNS, and DHCP, were installed and configured, with DC01 acting as the primary controller and DC02 providing redundancy through replication.
 The setup was validated by verifying DNS resolution, Active Directory functionality, and successful replication between domain controllers.

+**`Design Decisions:`**
+- Implemented two Domain Controllers to simulate redundancy and high availability in enterprise environments.
+- Separated external (NAT) and internal network traffic to reduce attack surface and reflect real-world network segmentation.
+- Used static IP addressing to ensure consistent communication for critical infrastructure services.
+- Configured DNS and replication to maintain directory consistency across domain controllers.

 <h3 align="center">Server Setup & Domain Controller Configuration:</h3>